-The North East’s regional liver medicine and liver transplantation service is based at the Freeman Hospital.
+The North East’s regional liver medicine and liver transplantation service is based at the liver unit at the Freeman Hospital.

 What is hepatology?